-Risk-Return Calculations of Portfolios With More Than Two Securities r_p = Expected return of portfolio.
+Risk-Return Calculations of Portfolios With More Than Two Securities

 The expected return of a portfolio is the weighted average of the returns of individual securities in the portfolio, the weights being the proportion of investment in each security.
 The formula for calculation of expected portfolio return is the same for a portfolio with two securities and for portfolios with more than two securities.
 The formula is: